 #2 Walk the Indianapolis Cultural Trail

-Pro Tip: One of our favorite spots on the Indianapolis Culture Trail is the bridge on Blackford Street (on the southwest corner of Military Park) – where the views of downtown are picture-perfect!
+Pro Tip: One of our favorite spots on the Indianapolis Culture Trail is the bridge on Blackford Street.
+The views of downtown are picture-perfect!

 #3 Feast at the Indianapolis City Market

 Pro Tip: One of the unusual Indianapolis points of interest is a nearby plaque honoring Elvis Presley.
-The King played his last concert at the Indianapolis Market Square Arena (which is no longer standing) in 1977– and there is a plaque near Market and New Jersey Streets commemorating the event.
+The King played his last concert at the Indianapolis Market Square Arena (which is no longer standing) in 1977.

 #4 Go Underground to the Indianapolis Catacombs